eclipse-ee4j/krazo/CONTRIBUTING.md

 ## Project description

 Eclipse Krazo is an implementation of action-based MVC specifiec by MVC 1.0 (JSR-371).
-It builds on top of JAX-RS and currently contains support for RESTEasy, Jersey and CXF with a well-defined SPI for other implementations.
+It builds on top of JAX-RS and currently contains support for RESTEasy and Jersey with a well-defined SPI for other implementations.

 ## Developer resources